There are few things more pleasant than the luxury of warming yourself by a log-burning fire in the depths of winter.

 Ideally you want to find the balance between the wood store being as open as possible, but protected from the elements!

-You should aim to place your log store in a south-facing direction, in an area out of prevailing wind but where there is a draft blowing through.
-This way the logs will get the warmth of the sun hitting them, helping them to dry out, and will be well aerated.
+You should aim to place your log store in a south-facing direction, out of prevailing wind, where there is still a draft.

-Most log stores are slightly raised off the ground to protect the logs on the bottom layer from the elements and allow ventilation from bottom up.
-This is important to look out for and you shouldn’t really consider a log store which doesn’t have this sort of ventilation.
+Most log stores are slightly raised off the ground to protect the logs on the bottom layer from the elements and allow ventilation from the bottom up.
+This is quite vital when buying a log store and something you definitely want to look out for to help keep logs dry.